 Just ensure you relax and prepare for your next part of your adventure.

 Overnight again in Edinburgh.

 Today you join a new bus for the continuation of your tour to the Highlands.
-You depart from Edinburgh, travel north, and cross the Queensferry Crossing into the ancient Kingdom of Fife.
+With your new companions you head north, and cross the Queensferry Crossing into the ancient Kingdom of Fife.
 Your first visit of the day is Falkland Palace.
 This palace was built in the 16th century and is set in the medieval village of Falkland, which features in the television show, Outlander.